 IMRF’s Employer Cost & Participation Information

-Illinois’ Public Act 101-0504 requires that municipalities, which participate in IMRF (Illinois Municipal Retirement Fund) and have a website, provide a link to IMRF’s “Employer Cost & Participant Information” webpage.
+Illinois’ Public Act 101-0504 requires that municipalities that participate in IMRF (Illinois Municipal Retirement Fund) and have a website, provide a link to IMRF’s “Employer Cost & Participant Information” webpage.

 Contracting with the Village